BAD DESIGN HURTS

 Your profit and revenue hinges on your customers’ impression of your website design, especially if you’re a business.
-With derivative logos and unoriginal designs, you could easily lose more users than you’d bargained for, which would eventually take its toll on your sales.
+With derivative logos and unoriginal designs, bad design could easily make you lose more users than you’d bargained for, which would eventually take its toll on your sales.

 Here’s a number of ways bad design can really hurt your business: